ArmaanSethi/facebook-messages-parser-grapher/README.md

 ## Usage
 Remember, Python3 only.
 1. Install requirements
       `pip install -r requirements.txt`
+2. update userinfo.py with your correct information
-2. run the correct parser for the formatting you chose
+3. run the correct parser for the formatting you chose
       `python html_parse.py` or `python json_parse.py`
-3. If you have Jupyter open analyze.ipynb  and __skip step 4__
+4. If you have Jupyter open analyze.ipynb  and __skip step 5__
   a.
 Run all the individual cells (This can easily be done by clicking "Cell" --> "Run All")
   b.
 Graphs are somewhat interactive - you can zoom in and stuff
-4. run analyze.py
+5. run analyze.py
       `python analyze.py`
-5. Graphs will be saved in the 'graphs' folder
+6. Graphs will be saved in the 'graphs' folder

 ## Contributing
 1. Fork it!